Academic Catalog

 AVN 460.
 Aviation Law.
 (3 Credits)

 I, II.
-Prerequisite: AVN 250 or 350 and junior standing (at least 60 hours).
+Prerequisite: AVN 250 and junior standing (at least 60 hours).
 A study of civil law as it pertains to aviation and includes the historic development of United States and international aviation law while surveying governmental responsibility for aviation accidents.

 AVN 470.
 National Air Space System.
 (3 Credits)